You are currently viewing How To Write White Papers That Actually Convert

 Conduct thorough research

 You want to give your readers a comprehensive understanding of the problem and solution.
-Because they will likely only absorb only a fraction of what they read, you will want to include breadth and depth of knowledge for the reader to digest.
-You should conduct interviews, quote other publications covering the same topic, and show different perspectives when addressing the problem to provide more comprehensive data for your reader to use.
+Because they will likely absorb only a fraction of what they read, you will want to include breadth and depth of knowledge for the reader to digest.
+You should conduct interviews, quote other publications covering the same topic, and show different perspectives when addressing the problem to provide more comprehensive data your reader can use.
 Using this research, you can make a better case for readers to use your product or service.

 Find the balance between professional and easy-to-read language

-You don’t want your white paper to be too technical for your consumers, but you also want to convey an authoritative tone on the subject.
+You don’t want your white paper to be too technical for your consumers, but you also want to convey an authoritative tone on the topic.
 Avoid using industry-specific jargon, but use professional terms rather than conversational language.
 When you write your white paper, think of the tone you would use to talk to a business associate or a customer over the phone.

 Edit for content and context